houdini22/gluru-test/README.md

 ###### NLP

 I have no previous experience in NLP.
-But I have created something that i'm not sure if it is NLP but it produces reasonable search results of given query.
+But I have created something that i'm not sure if it is NLP but it produces reasonable search results for given query.

 I have created modified version of cosine string similarity.
 It is synonym sensitive.
+I'm just comparing user query with stored description.
 Check ```ServerApp/modules/string-similarity``` file for details and/or run ```ServerApp/_string-similarity-test.js``` for see the test results.

 I.e.: "sunny and dry" (search query) gives 61% score with comparing saved